Updated on June 14, 2020

 On June 11, 2020, the Federal Court extended the suspension period past May 29, 2020, but set different end dates for the suspension period for different regions:

 - In Ontario and Quebec, the suspension period is extended until June 29, 2020, and General Sittings remain cancelled until July 26, 2020.

 - In the four Western provinces and the four Atlantic provinces, the suspension period is extended until June 15, 2020, and General Sittings remain cancelled until July 12, 2020.

-The running of all timelines under Orders and Directions of the Court made prior to March 18, 2020, as well as under the Federal Courts Rules, and subsection 18.1(2) of the Federal Courts Act are suspended for the period of March 17 through to May 29.
-After May 29, 2020, timelines for the filing of documents and the taking of other procedural steps will be extended by 14 days to June 12, 2020.
-This latter extension of time does not apply to files that are case managed; in those cases, the deadlines prescribed by the Court’s Case Management Judges in issued Orders and Directions will govern.
+The running of all timelines under Orders and Directions of the Court made prior to March 18, 2020, as well as under the Federal Courts Rules, and subsection 18.1(2) of the Federal Courts Act are suspended until June 29, 2020 for all provinces.
+After June 29, 2020, timelines for the filing of documents and the taking of other procedural steps will be extended by 14 days to July 13, 2020.
+This latter extension of time does not apply to files that are case managed; in those cases, the deadlines prescribed by the Court's Case Management Judges in issued Orders and Directions will govern.
 All other statutory deadlines continue to apply.